xingjiudong/docker-haproxy/README.md

 # docker-haproxy
-A Haproxy docker to proxy gerrit ssh port
+A Haproxy docker to proxy gerrit ssh port and openladap 389 port.